Unbiased Rough Integrators and No Free Lunch in Rough-Path-Based Market Models: Introduction

-we obtain the main theorem of this paper in Theorem \ref{Thm:Main Theorem}: \begin{theorem*}[$\mathcal{H} \times {\mathfrak{T}}_T$-unbiased rough integrator] Let $\XXX$ be a rough noise, renormalised by bounded variation paths $G^2,...,G^k$.
-Then, $\XXX$ is an $\mathcal{H} \times {\mathfrak{T}}_T$-unbiased rough integrator if and only if it is the Hermite rough path lift of a deterministic time change of a Chen-Hermite almost Brownian motion. \end{theorem*}
+We now state the main theorem of this paper in Theorem \ref{Thm:Main Sharp Theorem}: \begin{theorem*}[$\mathcal{H}^\# \times {\mathfrak{T}}_T$-unbiased rough integrator] Let $\XXX$ be a rough noise, renormalised by bounded variation paths $G^2,...,G^k$.
+Then, $\XXX$ is an $\mathcal{H}^\# \times {\mathfrak{T}}_T$-unbiased rough integrator if and only if it is the It\^o rough path lift of a deterministic time change of a standard Brownian motion. \end{theorem*}

-A Chen-Hermite almost Brownian motion (cf. Definition \ref{def:CHABM}) shares the Brownian increment law and satisfies balancing identities that annihilate mixed Hermite moments across disjoint increments.
-In particular, it has the same covariance structure as a standard Brownian motion.
-As remarked in Remark \ref{rem:CHABM vs BM}, its only difference with a Brownian motion is that we cannot tell whether the disjoint increments of a Chen-Hermite almost Brownian motion are jointly Gaussian.
-However, we conjecture that the balancing identities are strong enough to recover that (cf. Conjecture \ref{conjecture}).
-If not, by enforcing joint Gaussian increments or re-allowing simple strategies (continuous trading constraints are broken), we may immediately restrict the choice of unbiased rough integrators further to the It\^o lift of the standard Brownian motion.

-The implications of our theory for financial modelling with rough paths and rough integrals are the following (cf. Subsection \ref{subsec:RKYTheorem} and Subsection \ref{subsec:RDE models}): For rough-noise-induced Bachelier-type/RDE models, \((\mathrm{NCFL})\) within Markovian strategies hold only under Gaussian-Hermite rough paths under an equivalent change of measure; allowing signature–type portfolios narrows admissible noises to (time–changed) Chen-Hermite almost Brownian motion under an equivalent change of measure; enforcing joint Gaussian increments or allowing simple strategies forces standard It\^o calculus with Brownian motion.
-Hence, frictionless viability collapses to semimartingales once strategies are rich.
+The implications of our theory for financial modelling with rough paths and rough integrals are straightforward (cf. Subsections \ref{subsec:RKYTheorem} and \ref{subsec:RDE models}).
+For rough-noise-induced Bachelier-type and RDE models, \((\mathrm{NCFL})\) within Markovian-type strategies forces Gaussian-Hermite rough paths under an equivalent change of measure.
+Passing to signature-type and then adaptedly scaled signature-type portfolios progressively narrows the admissible noises, ultimately forcing a time-changed Brownian motion together with its Itô rough path lift, up to an equivalent change of measure.
+Thus, frictionless viability collapses to the classical semimartingale paradigm once strategies are sufficiently rich.
+Notably, simple strategies do not occur in this mechanism.

 \paragraph{Connections to literature} Our work builds upon several distinct, yet interconnected, streams of literature.
 The challenge of building no-arbitrage markets beyond the semimartingale paradigm has been explored from various approaches, including market frictions and alternative integral constructions \cite{DHP00}, \cite{DK00}, \cite{EV03}, \cite{Che03}, \cite{BH05}, \cite{Guasoni}, \cite{BSV08}, \cite{QX18}, \cite{DJ23}.
 Rough–path ideas have increasingly entered finance and econometrics; representative applications include \cite{ABBC21}, \cite{ACLP23}, \cite{ALP24}, \cite{FT24}, \cite{BFGJ24}, \cite{BPS25}, \cite{BBFP25}, \cite{AI25}.
 In particular, the (RIE) property, which clarifies when a rough integral reduces to a classical limit of Riemann-Stieltjes sum, was discussed in \cite{PP16} and \cite{ALP24}.
 Non-exhausting applications of path signatures in financial modelling can be found in \cite{ASS20}, \cite{LNP20}, \cite{CGS23}, \cite{DT23}, \cite{BHRS23}, \cite{AGH24}, \cite{CM24}, \cite{CGMS25} and \cite{AG25}.
 On a technical level, our classification of one-dimensional rough paths is closely related to prior work on the structure of geometric and non-geometric rough paths, often described in the language of branched rough paths \cite{Kel12}, \cite{HK15}, \cite{BC19}.